byu-oit/tfvm/packages/cli/README.md

 *A NodeJS-based CLI tool to manage terraform versions without needing admin access.*

-**Currently, this only works on Windows.
-Mac/Linux compatibility is a work-in-progress.**
+**Currently, this only works on Windows and Mac and Linux.
+(PR's welcome).**

 ## Setup

-### Step 1: Installation
+### Step 0 (For Windows Users):

-In order to use tfvm on windows, you must be able to run Powershell scripts, even if you call tfvm from another shell.
+In order to use tfvm on Windows, you must be able to run Powershell scripts, even if you call tfvm from another shell.
 To enable Powershell scripts to run on your machine, **run the following command in a Powershell window** (You do *not* need admin access to run this command):
 ```shell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

+### Step 1: Installation

-Next, install tfvm.
-You will need to have node (≥v14) installed.
+Install tfvm.
+You will need to have Node.js (≥v16) installed (some, but not all commands will also work with older versions).
 ```shell
 npm i -g @byu-oit/tfvm
 ```

-> If you frequently change versions of node and you wish to use tfvm in other node versions, you will need to re-install
+> If you frequently change versions of Node.js and you wish to use tfvm in other Node.js versions, you will need to re-install
 > tfvm in this way for each version.
 >
-> Fortunately, any installed terraform versions and your selected terraform version will be maintained for each node
+> Fortunately, any installed terraform versions and your selected terraform version will be maintained for each Node.js
-> version that you switch to, as they are stored on your system and not in node's files.
+> version that you switch to, as they are stored on your system and not in Node.js's files.

-### Step 2: Delete existing terraform setup
+### Step 2: Delete existing terraform setup and terraform version manager setup
 tfvm will auto-create directories and a variable in your 'Path' system environment variable for terraform setup.
-This will conflict with any terraform paths you already have.
+This will conflict with any terraform paths or installations you already have.
-1. If you already have terraform set up on your computer, delete your entry for your terraform directory in your user path.
+1. If you already have terraform set up on your computer, delete your entry for your terraform directory in your user path or from any `/bin` directories
+   1. If you know you have terraform installed but don't know where, you can run `which terraform` to help find it.
-2. You could leave your terraform.exe file(s), but you might as well delete them. tfvm will download its own files.
+2. You could leave your terraform executable (e.g. `.exe`) file(s), but you might as well delete them. tfvm will download its own files.
+3. If you are switching from another terraform version manager, you will probably have to uninstall it or remove any reference of it from your user PATH to use this package correctly.

 ### Step 3: Run tfvm for the first time
 1. Open up any command line